With the cooler weather now upon us, it’s time to dust off those warmer running clothes.

 That something new is PIIT28.
 I bought this back when I got injured in 2016.
 I’ve done bits and pieces of it but never the whole shebang.

-This will be my cross training tool to compliment my running program.
+This will be my cross-training tool to complement my running program.
 It will take me longer than 28 days, as a PIIT workout will only happen 2-3 times a week.

 The advantages of this program are that it’s all bodyweight, and all the exercises are modifiable, so you can stay within your skill level.